-In all circumstances local connection must be for a minimum of 6 continuous months in a 12 month period or at least 3 years in the previous 5 years
+In all circumstances local connection must be for a minimum of 6 continuous months in the previous 12 month period or at least 3 years in the previous 5 years

-There are restrictions placed on Private Registered Providers that limit the amount they can pay for land.
+There are restrictions placed on Registered Providers that limit the amount they can pay for land.
 Typically, this will be in the region of £10,000 to £14,000 per property.
-Where it can be demonstrated through a financial viability assessment that taking into account all of the available funding a scheme is not viable then consideration will be given to a proportion of the site being developed with market housing.
-However, this will be limited to the number of market housing which makes the scheme viable provided the majority is of housing are affordable homes.
+Where it can be demonstrated through a financial viability assessment that taking into account all of the available funding a scheme is not viable, then consideration will be given to a proportion of the site being developed with market housing.
+However, this will be limited to the amount of market housing which makes the scheme viable with the majority of housing provided being affordable homes.